 - II.
 Nomination and Remuneration Committee: The Nomination and Remuneration Committee has been in place and is in accordance with the provisions of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 to the extent it does not conflict with SIDBI Act, 1989. - a.
-As on March 31, 2024, the Committee comprised of 4 members, all of them Non-executive / Independent directors as under:
+As on March 31, 2024, the Committee comprised 4 members, all of them Non-executive/Independent directors as under:

-Sr Name of Members of Committee Designation No 1 Shri Bhushan Kumar Sinha Non-Executive Director 2 Ms. Nupur Garg Non- Executive Director 3 Shri Krishna Singh Nagnyal Non-Executive Director 4 Shri G. Gopalakrishna Non-Executive Director
+Name of Members of Committee Designation

+Shri Bhushan Kumar Sinha Non-Executive Director

+Ms. Nupur Garg Non-xecutive Director

+Shri Krishna Singh Nagnyal Non-Executive Director

+Shri G. Gopalakrishna Non-Executive Director

 - b.
-The role of the Nomination and remuneration Committee is to recommend to the Board to co-opt such number of directors, not exceeding four, under first provisos of section 6 (1) (f) of SIDBI Act, 1989, to recommend to the board regarding extension/ continuation of the term of such appointment of the co-opted directors, on the basis of the report of performance evaluation of such directors and to formulate the criteria for evaluation of director. - a.
-No. of meetings held during the Financial Year: During FY 2023-24, two meetings of the Committee were held. - b.
-Date of meetings: 03/11/2023 under the chairmanship of Shri Bhushan Kumar Sinha and 12/02/2024 under the chairmanship of Ms Nupur Garg. - c.
-Meetings, and attendance of the Nomination and Remuneration Committee
+The role of the Nomination and Remuneration Committee is to recommend to the Board to co-opt such number of directors, not exceeding four, under first provisos of section 6 (1) (f) of SIDBI Act, 1989, to recommend to the Board regarding extension/continuation of the term of such appointment of the co-opted directors, on the basis of the report of performance evaluation of such directors and to formulate the criteria for evaluation of director. - c.
+No. of meetings held during the Financial Year: During FY 2023-24, two meetings of the Committee were held. - d.
+Date of meetings: 03/11/2023 under the chairmanship of Shri Bhushan Kumar Sinha and 12/02/2024 under the chairmanship of Ms Nupur Garg.